ninashec/ninashec.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a student at the Univerity of Michigan studying Computer Science and Cognitive Science.
+My research interests include natural language processing, human computer interaction, machine learning, and artificial intelligence in the neurotechnology domain.
+I am apart of the Neural Engineering in Epilepsy Lab, where I develop seizure detection and classification algorithms, as well as toolboxes for mathmatical simulations.